b4141/ganimapp/docs/code/canvas.md

 }
 ```

-drag wi'll be as follows:
+drag will be as follows:
 ```javascript
 dragCanvasFunc(event) {
   if (!this.canvasDrag.state) { return }